liviamanda/liviamanda/README.md

 ### 👩🏻‍💻 About Me

-I'm a Data Analyst and Data Scientist with a deep interest in Data Science.
+I'm a Data Analyst and Data Scientist with a background in Biomedical Engineering and a deep interest in Data Science.
 I love turning data into meaningful insights and using advanced technologies to tackle challenging problems.
 Whether it's uncovering hidden patterns in data or creating innovative models, I enjoy pushing the limits of what can be done.

 **🔍 What I'm Working On**: Sharpening my skills in Machine Learning, Deep Learning, Computer Vision, and Natural Language Processing (NLP).